Maksym Buzhanskyi

-Early life
+Biography

 Buzhanskyi was born on November 24, 1974, in Dnipropetrovsk in a Jewish family of engineers.
 His grandfather is Moisei Yurievich Buzhanskyi (born 1924 in Kharkiv) — a participant in the German-Soviet war, awarded the Order of the Patriotic War II degree.
 In 1992—1997 he studied at the Dnipro National University of Rail Transport, majoring in bridges and transport tunnels (urban engineer).

+Buzhanskyi stated in 2014 that he had voted for Viktor Yanukovych and that he was sincerely nostalgic for the USSR.